 Change authority for the IANA Root Zone ceases to function, in part or in whole.

-Consequence: significant interference with existing policy (or policies) relating to the content of the IANA Root Zone.
+Consequence: significant interference with existing policy (or policies) relating to the content of the IANA Root Zone and/or prejudice to the security and stability of one or several TLDs.

 Delegation authority for the IANA Root Zone ceases to function, in part or in whole.

-Consequence: significant interference with existing policy (or policies) relating to the delegation from the IANA Root Zone.
+Consequence: significant interference with existing policy (or policies) relating to the delegation from the IANA Root Zone and/or prejudice to the security and stability of one or several TLDs.

 Litigation arising from existing public policy, e.g., Anti-Trust (Sherman Act, et. seq.).